dockstore/dockstore-ui/app/docs/about.md

 ## Future Plans

 We plan on expanding the Dockstore in several ways over the coming months.
-Please see our [https://github.com/CancerCollaboratory/dockstore/issues](issues page) for details and discussions.
+Please see our [issues page](https://github.com/CancerCollaboratory/dockstore/issues) for details and discussions.

 ## Next Steps